MicrosoftDocs/bot-docs/articles/cognitive-services-add-bot-knowledge.md

 ROBOTS: Index, Follow
 ---

-# Add knowledge extraction to your bot
+# Add knowledge extraction capability

 > [!TIP]
 > You can find detailed documentation about each API, including developer guides and API references by visiting the Microsoft Cognitive Services <a href="https://www.microsoft.com/cognitive-services/en-us/documentation" target="_blank">documentation site</a> and selecting the API you need on the left.